-Use reel speed switches (A) on GSL to set reel speed.
+4. Use reel speed switches (A) on ground speed lever (GSL) to set reel speed.
 The desired speed increases 1 rpm (or 0.1 mph or 0.2 km/h) per momentary press, or continuous scrolling if switch is pressed and held.

-Adjusting Reel Alarm Pressure
+Adjusting Reel Pressure Alarm

-Adjusting the reel alarm allows the Operator to set an alert to inform them that the reel is operating above the desired pressure.
+The reel pressure alarm alerts the Operator that the reel is operating above the desired pressure.
 A lower setting will cause the alarm to be set off more often; a higher setting will allow the alarm to be set off less frequently.
-This adjustment requires the header to be in operation.
+This adjustment requires that the header be engaged.